-Even though, an output-polynomial time algorithm to determine all nondominated vectors for MOIMCF problems does not exist, even for the bi-objective case~\cite{Boekler2017}, future research could focus on new approaches to compute also unsupported nondominated vectors/efficient solutions in bi- or even multi-objective MCF problems.
-It is well known that unsupported solutions may be good compromise solutions and should thus not be neglected completely.
-Note, that the difficulty to compute unsupported solutions is not a specific property multiobjective integer network flow problems but arises in many integer and combinatorial optimization problems, and is one reason for their computational complexity, in general~\cite{ehrgott00hard, figueira17easy}.
-One way to overcome this computational burden---at least to a certain degree---could be to determine unsupported solutions only in regions of the Pareto front which are not well represented by the set of supported nondominated points.
+Even though an output-polynomial time algorithm to determine all nondominated vectors for MOIMCF problems does not exist, even for the bi-objective case~\cite{Boekler2017}, future research could focus on new approaches to compute also unsupported nondominated vectors/efficient solutions in bi- or even multi-objective MCF problems.
+Unsupported solutions may be good compromise solutions and should thus not be neglected completely.
+Note that the difficulty to compute unsupported solutions is not a specific property of multi-objective integer network flow problems but arises in many integer and combinatorial optimization problems and is one reason for their computational complexity, in general~\cite{ehrgott00hard, figueira17easy}.
+One way to overcome this computational burden---at least to a certain degree---could be to determine unsupported solutions only in regions of the Pareto front that are not well represented by the set of supported nondominated points.

-\textbf{Acknowledgements.} We would like to thank Fritz Bökler for his very kind and in depth discussion on the properties of the dual Benson's algorithm and on the complexity of multi-objective combinatorial optimization problems.
-Moreover, we would like to thank Kathrin Klamroth for many fruitful discussions on our work.
+\textbf{Acknowledgements.} We would like to thank Fritz Bökler for the very kind and in-depth discussion on the properties of the dual Benson's algorithm and on the complexity of multi-objective combinatorial optimization problems.
+We thank Kathrin Klamroth for many fruitful discussions on our work.
 David Könen acknowledges financial support from Deutsche Forschungsgemeinschaft within the project number 441310140.